tum-msv/vae-estimator/README.md

-# Leveraging Variational Autoencoders for Parameterized MMSE Channel
+# Leveraging Variational Autoencoders for Parameterized MMSE Channel Estimation

 This is the simulation code for the article: